Note: This should be read in conjunction with our other policies available on our website, under 'about' and 'policies'

 We do not collect personal data as part of automated decision making or profiling.
 Furthermore, we only use data that has been consciously provided by you, not data that has been derived or inferred.

-We want to be very clear: we will not obtain personally identifying information about you when you visit our website (other than capturing your IP address when attempting to access our secure area), unless you choose to provide such information to us.
+We want to be very clear: We will not obtain personally identifying information about you when you visit our website (other than capturing your IP address when attempting to access our secure area), unless you choose to provide such information to us.
 Providing such information is strictly voluntary.
 Except as might be required by law, we do not share any information we receive with any outside parties

 Only authorised teachers are able to allow students access to the system.
-In doing so, the teacher is deemed to have obtained consent from a person with parents responsibility in respect of that child.
+In doing so, the teacher is deemed to have obtained consent from a person with parental responsibility in respect of that child.

 Primary School Students Students are prohibited from storing their email address or other contactable information.
 To enable the teachers to identify them, they give their real name and a username.
 Others accessing the site are permitted only to see their username.
 Students are discouraged from identifying themselves on the forum which is monitored by teaching staff and administrators

 Secondary School Students Students may store their email address and do so voluntarily, but not other contactable information.
-They may remove this and control information they received.
+They may remove this and control information they receive.
 To enable the teachers to identify them, they give their real name and a username.
 Others accessing the site are permitted only to see their username.
 Students are discouraged from identifying themselves on the forum which is monitored by teaching staff and administrators.

 Sharing of Information